dikortis/LetsTalkETC/Episodes/Episode_4.md

 that's cool I know it's a
-cool story about you know that the constant attacks you were first getting in the beginning of the et Cie that's for ya
+cool story about you know that the constant attacks you were first getting in the beginning of the ETC that's for

 **Randall:**
  I'm not a hundred percent sure of